opensafely/documentation/docs/opensafely-cli.md

 ### `rstudio` - Running RStudio Server

+An alternative method to open your project in an RStudio Server session is to open your research repository in [Codespaces](/getting-started/how-to/use-github-codespaces-in-your-project/#how-to-access-rstudio).

 This provides the RStudio interface to the r image.
 This lets you run your code in RStudio using the same versions of R and all the packages that are the OpenSAFELY secure backend..

 To launch an RStudio Server session please navigate to your research repository and run